gajus/roarr-cli/README.md

   --api-key                  roarr.io API key.                          [string] --exclude-alien            Excludes messages that cannot be recognized as
-                             Roarr log message.       [boolean] [default: false] --filter-expression, --fe  Roarr message filter expression.           [string] --head                     When filtering, print a number of lines leading the match.                        [number] [default: 0] --lag                      When filtering, print a number of lines trailing
+                             Roarr log message.       [boolean] [default: false] --filter                   Roarr message Liqe filter expression.       [string] --head                     When filtering, print a number of lines leading the match.                        [number] [default: 0] --lag                      When filtering, print a number of lines trailing